isadfrn/type-two-numbers/README.md

 ## About

 A fully responsive page that does some math.
-It's part of [Rocketseat's Explorer Bootcamp](https://www.rocketseat.com.br/explorer).

 ![Demo page preview](./assets/img/demo.png)